16 Top-Rated Things to Do in Westport, CT

 3. Become Inspired at MOCA Westport

 Westport's Museum of Contemporary Art (MOCA) is fantastic.
 Formerly known as the Westport Arts Center, this local staple moved to its new location on Newtown Turnpike in 2019.
-An essential part of the Westport community for nearly 50 years, this non-profit visual and performing arts center is fabulous.
+An essential part of the Westport community for nearly 50 years, this non-profit visual and performing arts center is a fabulous, family-friendly attraction.

 In line with the town's love of all things artsy, MOCA features the varied talents of artists, ranging from beginners to seasoned pros.
 No matter which types of culture you prefer - sculpture, painting, contemporary pieces, chamber music, or films - you'll find yourself well and truly entertained.